hwikgren/PNANetwork/Lists/readme.md

 * If the profession/description of an individual is the second line, use the first line as the profession category

 SAAKings
-* A list compiled by us connecting kings to SAA project texts even if they are not mentioned
+* A list compiled by us connecting kings to the SAA project texts that relate to the king even if he is not be explicitly mentioned
+* These instances are often missing from PNA
 * E.g. Aššūr-bāni-apli_1;SAA10;27;28;29;30;57;63;64;75;76;77;78;88;89;90;91;94;;96;100;101;104;105;131;134;136;137;138;139;140;141;152;173;174;180;182;186;195;196;197;224;225;226;227;228;276;345;346;381
-* Only used for SAA projects/books 8, 9, 10, 12, 13, 15, 16
+* Only used for the SAA projects/books 8, 9, 10, 12, 13, 15, 16

 sameText.txt
 * Our first list of documents that are in fact the same although they have different names